bqirr01/WeatherApp/README.md

 # WeatherApp
-## This is one of my project in 2th semester
+## This is one of my project in my 2th semester
 ~~ Hope You Like It! ~~